Molecular Biophysics Ph.D. Program

 Postdoctoral Training: UT Southwestern Medical Center

 The Molecular Biophysics Graduate Program offers a vibrant environment for students interested in studying biology from a quantitative, physical perspective.
-The program is highly interdisciplinary, comprising more than 30 faculty with diverse backgrounds and interests, ranging from mathematics and theoretical physics to neurobiology and genetics.
+The program is highly interdisciplinary, comprising more than 30 faculty members with diverse backgrounds and interests, including mathematics, theoretical physics, neurobiology, and genetics.

 Using a wide range of biophysical techniques, including X-ray crystallography, NMR spectroscopy, electron microscopy, light spectroscopy/microscopy, and computational modeling among others, these laboratories investigate in atomic detail how proteins and other macromolecules function individually, and as part of complex biological systems.